m-alx/yopsilon-mask/README.md

 #### 1. Common information

-Directives use *Mask* class to divide a template into sections and to process user input.
+Directives use *Mask* class to split a template into sections and to process user input.
 Delimiters between sections are defined as a pre-defined symbol set (static property *Mask.delimiterChars*) or any other chars, which could not be identified as a beginning of section's start.

 Each section processes user input autonomously (accepts/declines a char or redirects processor to next/previous section).